Once established, white mistflower holds its own through the toughest weather.

 Mistflowers have a well-deserved reputation as important pollinator plants.
-When they bloom they are covered in many tiny flowers that prove irresistible to nectar seeking insects.
+When they bloom, they’re covered in tiny flower bouquets that are irresistible to nectar-seeking insects.

-While many people are familiar with more commercially common mistflowers that come in blue like Gregg’s mistflower and fragrant mistflower, white mistflower is a slightly overlooked relative that I think deserves a little more attention.
+While many people are familiar with more common blue mistflowers like Gregg’s mistflower and fragrant mistflower, white mistflower is a slightly overlooked relative that is deserving of a little more attention.

-White mistflower has some unique characteristics that set it apart from other mistflowers and allow it to fill roles that the others cannot.
-To start, it is evergreen, so it requires less trimming than Gregg’s and fragrant do when they die back during freezes.
-Also, the evergreen nature means it can be a mainstay of your landscape year-round, providing seasonal interest and a backdrop for smaller plants.
+White mistflower’s unique characteristics set it apart from other mistflowers and allow it to fill roles the others cannot.
+To start, it’s evergreen so it requires less trimming than the mistflowers that die back after freezes.
+Also, its evergreen nature means it can be a mainstay in your landscape year-round, providing seasonal interest and a backdrop for smaller plants.

-While Gregg’s mistflower generally gets the nod for attracting the most butterflies, white mistflower has important habitat benefits as well.
-The flowers are prolific and will cover the shrub in a blanket of white.
-It begins blooming in October just in time for migrating monarchs, and the flowers also provide nectar for all pollinators from hummingbirds to tiny solitary bees.
-The flowers continue to bloom longer than other mistflowers — sometimes until December — providing a much needed resource for wild pollinators long after most other flowers have gone dormant for the year.
+White mistflower has important habitat benefits as well.
+The fragrant flowers are prolific and cover the shrub in an autumn blanket of white.
+It begins blooming in October (just in time for migrating monarch butterflies) and continues to bloom much longer than other mistflowers — into December in 2023 — where they provide a much-needed resource for wild pollinators after most other flowers have already gone dormant.

-If you’re looking to build or improve a butterfly garden consider white mistflower.
-It’s a drought tolerant, beautiful plant that grows well in shade or sun and retains its leaves through the winter.
-Bonus: White mistflower is a WaterSaver Landscape Coupon plant!
+So if you’re looking to build or improve a butterfly garden, consider white mistflower.
+It’s a resilient, drought tolerant plant that grows well in shade or sun and retains its leaves through the winter.
+Bonus: White mistflower is a Watersaver Landscape Coupon plant!

 In my opinion, this plant should be a mainstay of San Antonio landscapes.